The normal Casimir force for lateral moving planes with isotropic conductivities: Introduction

 In this study, we investigate the normal force between two laterally moving planes with isotropic conductivities.
-Previously \cite{Antezza:2023:Cfmg}, the general approach was developed for two conductive planes with relative lateral motion.
-In the framework of this approach, the normal and tangential forces may be calculated.
-The normal force is reduced to the usual Casimir force for planes with tensorial conductivities \cite{Fialkovsky:2018:Qcrcs} where the specific form for the tensor of moving plane was used.
-Quantum friction may appear as an imaginary part of the energy calculated for some complex frequencies, which are noted in earlier papers Refs.\,\cite{VanKampen:1968:mtVWf,Gerlach:1971:EvWFSSI,Silveirinha:2014:Oislepmm}.
+Previously \cite{Antezza:2023:Cfmg}, a general approach was developed for two conductive planes with relative lateral motion, which allowed for the calculation of both normal and tangential forces.
+The normal force was found to reduce to the usual Casimir force for planes with tensorial conductivities \cite{Fialkovsky:2018:Qcrcs}, with a specific form for the tensor of the moving plane being used.
+Quantum friction was also found to arise as an imaginary part of the energy calculated for complex frequencies, as discussed in earlier papers \cite{VanKampen:1968:mtVWf,Gerlach:1971:EvWFSSI,Silveirinha:2014:Oislepmm}.

-In this paper, we consider the normal force for lateral moving planes with isotropic conductivities.
-As noted in Refs.\,\cite{Starke:2015:Faem,Starke:2016:RcOl}, the Ohm law for the moving plane should be considered carefully.
-The Lorentz transformation even for a scalar constant conductivity is not simple because it is a coefficient between $3$--vectors of the electric current and an electric field.
-The transformation law of conductivity tensor was discussed in Refs.\,\cite{Starke:2016:RcOl} by using a linear response tensor \cite{Melrose:2008:Qpup}.
+In our paper, we focus specifically on the normal force for laterally moving planes with isotropic conductivities.
+As noted in previous studies \cite{Starke:2015:Faem,Starke:2016:RcOl}, Ohm's law for the moving plane needs to be considered carefully.
+The Lorentz transformation for a moving plane with scalar constant conductivity is not straightforward, as it involves a coefficient between $3$-vectors of the electric current and an electric field.
+The transformation law of the conductivity tensor has been discussed in a previous paper \cite{Starke:2016:RcOl}, utilizing a linear response tensor \cite{Melrose:2008:Qpup}.
 In the case of graphene, the role of linear response tensor plays the polarization tensor \cite{Bordag:2009:CipcgdDm,Antezza:2023:Cfmg}.
-To obtain the isotropic conductivity of a moving plane we use the approach suggested in Ref.\,\cite{Antezza:2023:Cfmg} for graphene and take the limit, where the velocity Fermi and mass gap tend to be zero.
+To obtain the isotropic conductivity of a moving plane, we adopt the approach suggested in Ref.\,\cite{Antezza:2023:Cfmg} for graphene and consider the formal limit where the Fermi velocity and mass gap tend to zero.
 In this limit, the conductivity tensor becomes isotropic in the co-moving frame of the plane.
-The conductivity in the laboratory is not diagonal and depends on the velocity.
+However, in the laboratory frame, the conductivity is not diagonal and depends on the velocity.
 It is important to note that we employ the graphene approach as a computational tool only.
 The results obtained are applicable to various compositions with isotropic conductivity, including those with temporal dispersion (which was not considered in Ref.\,\cite{Maslovski:2011:Crmm}).